HugoMVale/odrpack95/api-doc-ford.md

 ---
-project: odrpack95
+project: odrpack
 license: bsd
-summary: ODRPACK95 is a portable collection of fortran subprograms for fitting a model to data with bound constraints on the model parameters.
+summary: ODRPACK is a portable collection of fortran subprograms for fitting a model to data with bound constraints on the model parameters.
 src_dir: ./src
          ./example
+exclude: ./src/lpkbls.f
 output_dir: _site
 page_dir: ./doc
 source: true